sourcegraph/about/blogposts/2021/dev-tool-time-mitchell-hashimoto.md

 ### Other computers:

-In a stack on the left, he keeps three different Apple laptops of different ages and specs:
+In a stack on the left, he keeps three different MacBooks of different ages and specs:

 - One older laptop used for testing
 - An official HashiCorp laptop for use on the go
-- A [Macbook Air](https://www.apple.com/macbook-air/) with Apple's M1 silicon for personal use and testing
+- A [MacBook Air](https://www.apple.com/macbook-air/) with Apple's M1 silicon for personal use and testing

 Mitchell also has a stack of [Raspberry Pi](https://www.raspberrypi.org/) computers to the right of his iMac, which together run a HashiCorp stack.